content-island/workshop-step-by-step-guide/03-post-detail/README.md

 </section>
 ```

-Getting better, buuuut, the content is not being rendered as HTML, for that we have created a wrapper that uses _Markded_ and _highlight.js_ to render the content properly.
+Much better, but the content is not yet being rendered as HTML.
+To fix this, we can use a wrapper with _Marked_ and _highlight.js_ to render the content properly.

 _src/pods/post/components/body.astro_